stassa/THELEMA/README.md

 print_grammar.
 ```

-THELEMA will place a grammar file in tree\_learning/output/ named after the
+TheLeMa will place a grammar file in tree\_learning/output/ named after the
 configured examples and language file so that you can easily identify it.

 Parsing and generating Ability Text with Definite Clause Grammars
 =================================================================

-THELEMA's "native" grammar format is Prolog's Definite Clause Grammars notation.
+TheLeMa's "native" grammar format is Prolog's Definite Clause Grammars notation.
 DCGs have a direct translation to Horn Clauses so in most Prologs and indeed in
 Swi-Prolog, DCG rules will automatically compile to ordinary Prolog predicates
 when you load their source file.
 This might sound like a load of jargon but the
-upshot of this is that the grammar that THELEMA learns is really a program in
+upshot of this is that the grammar that TheLeMa learns is really a program in
 Prolog.
 In fact, it's a parser and also generator for strings in the language
 described by the grammar.

-You can verify this if by doing the following:
+You can verify this by doing the following:

 1. Load the output grammar file from the Shiny Happy Path section into a new
 Prolog instance (don't use the old one or you'll get told off)